ngzm/hamcco/README.md

 ## Build and execute hamcco application

-You can build docker images of hamcco using docker-compose.
+You can build docker images of hamcco by using docker-compose.

 ```shell
 # docker-compose build
 ```

-It will make two docker images.
+It will build two docker images.
 One of those is a nginx, and the other is a hamcco's application image that contains unicorn and sinatra based on ruby image.

 Next, you can execute nginx and hamcco docker containers, like this.